sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/rule-templates.md

 The rule template expression can also create arbitrary events.

-## Apply rule templates to service components

-Rule templates are general, parameterized resources that can apply to one or more service components.
-To apply a rule template to a specific service component:

-- List the rule template name in the service component's `rules.template` field.
-- Specify the arguments the rule template requires in the service component's `rules.template.arguments` object.

-Several service components can use the same rule template with different argument values.
-For example, a rule template might evaluate one argument, `threshold_ok`, against the number of events with OK status, as represented by the following logic:

-{{< code javascript >}}
-if numberEventsOK < threshold_ok {
-  emit warning event
-}
-{{< /code >}}

-You can specify a variety of thresholds as arguments in service component definitions that reference this rule template.
-One service component might set the `threshold_ok` value at 10; another service component might set the value at 50.
-Both service components can make use of the same rule template at the threshold that makes sense for that component.

-Service components can reference more than one rule template.
-Sensu evaluates each rule separately, and each rule produces its own event as output.

 ## Rule template example

 This example rule template creates an event when the percentage of events with the given status exceed the given threshold: